 Each M.A. student takes three electives over the course of the academic year: one in the fall and two in the spring.
 Students may enroll in almost any graduate-level course throughout Columbia University, including the other professional schools, provided it will deepen their understanding of the chosen area of study.

-The M.A.
-Outside Course List will give you a taste of some of the courses students have selected in the past.
 For instance, Arts and Culture students have taken Modern Drama, Planning the New New York City, Jazz and American Culture, and Victorian Poetry.
 Business students typically take accounting and corporate finance, along with courses such as Value Investing, Debt Markets, and Mergers and Acquisitions.
 In previous years, students in the Politics concentration have enrolled in SIPA's Intelligence and Foreign Policy, The Sociology of Urban Education at Teacher's College, Transportation Planning, and Global Urbanism.
 Students in the Science concentration have taken Restoration Ecology, The Carbon Cycle, History of Medicine, The Changing American Family, and Environmental Law.